Info icon

 01 Sign in to the AWS Management Console.

-1. Select Account and billing support option.
+1. Choose Account and billing for the support case type.

-5. For Description, provide the reason why do you need to cancel your recent reservation purchase and explain how and when this unwanted purchase request was placed.
+3. For Description, provide the reason why do you need to cancel your recent reservation purchase and explain how and when this unwanted purchase request was placed.
 This will help the AWS support team to evaluate your request.

 References